-People participation in their own development is central for good, effective and efficient governance of savings and credit co-operative societies (Saccos).
+People’s participation in their own development is central to good, effective, and efficient governance of savings and credit cooperative societies (Saccos).
 All women and men who are members should have a voice in the decision-making process.
 Such participation should be fair and free.
 All processes, decisions and relevant information should be conducted in a transparent manner and should be accessible to all those concerned.

-Regular meetings between external auditors, Sasra team and the Sacco’s leadership must be held to help nip problems in the bud.
+Regular meetings between external auditors, the Sasra team, and Sacco’s leadership must be held to help nip problems in the bud.
 These have been found to be highly effective in the discovery and resolution of issues.
-The public has every right to expect the highest levels of competence and expertise from regulators, Sacco leaders and external auditors.
+The public has every right to expect the highest levels of competence and expertise from regulators, Sacco leaders, and external auditors.
 After all, it is their hard-earned money that is usually at stake.

-In-spite of the uniform membership criteria, there is bound to be differing interests, views and opinions in the Sacco.
+In spite of the uniform membership criteria, there are bound to be differing interests, views, and opinions in the Sacco.
 This will best be achieved through an all-inclusive participatory approach, transparent systems and operations, and full accountability to the members.

 Equal opportunity for all

-All members should have equal opportunities to benefit from the Sacco’s’ services in order to improve their economic status and share in the vision of the society.
-They should therefore, be equally accorded the Sacco’s’ opportunities and services.
-In the leadership organs, none should be suppressed, ignored or shut up when they have suggestions.
-The legal framework and policies under which Saccos are regulated and operate should be respected, strictly and impartially enforced.
+All members should have equal opportunities to benefit from Sacco’s’ services in order to improve their economic status and share in the vision of the society.
+They should, therefore, be equally accorded Sacco’s’ opportunities and services.
+In the leadership organs, none should be suppressed, ignored, or shut up when they have suggestions.
+The legal framework and policies under which Saccos are regulated and operate should be respected, strictly, and impartially enforced.
 They should be made known to all members at all times.

 Sound leadership practices

 People in positions of power, like chairpersons, should be open to differing viewpoints.
 The leadership and management organs of the Saccos must have processes and procedures which produce results in time, using resources in the most economical way.
 The results should meet the needs of clients and stakeholders.
 This is an indicator of good leadership.